Nicole Stott: NASA career

 Selected as a mission specialist by NASA in July 2000, Stott reported for astronaut candidate training in August 2000.
 Following the completion of two years of training and evaluation, she was assigned technical duties in the Astronaut Office Station Operations Branch, where she performed crew evaluations of station payloads.
 She also worked as a support astronaut and CAPCOM for the ISS Expedition 10 crew.
 In April 2006, she was a crew member on the NEEMO 9 mission (NASA Extreme Environment Mission Operations) where she lived and worked with a six-person crew for 18 days on the Aquarius undersea research habitat.
 Stott was previously assigned to Expedition 20 and Expedition 21.
 She was launched to the International Space Station with the crew of STS-128, participating in the first spacewalk of that mission, and returned on STS-129, thus becoming the last Expedition crew-member to return to Earth via the space shuttle.
-Stott completed her second spaceflight on STS-133, the third to last (antepenultimate) flight of the space shuttle.
+Stott completed her second spaceflight on STS-133, the third to last flight of the space shuttle.